Understanding and Treating Eczema: Natural Solutions for Relief, Healing and Long-Term Management

 What Causes Eczema?

-Genetic factors: Strong hereditary component—if both parents have eczema, their child has a 60-80% chance of developing it.
-Mutations in the filaggrin gene (which produces a protein critical for skin barrier function) are strongly associated with eczema.
+Genetic factors: Strong hereditary component—if both parents have eczema, child has 60-80% chance of developing it.
+Mutations in filaggrin gene (produces protein critical for skin barrier function) strongly associated with eczema.

-Skin barrier dysfunction: The "leaky" skin barrier allows moisture to escape (causing dryness) and permits allergens, irritants, and microbes to penetrate (triggering inflammation).
+Skin barrier dysfunction: "Leaky" skin barrier allows moisture to escape (causing dryness) and permits allergens, irritants, microbes to penetrate (triggering inflammation).

-Immune system dysfunction: Overactive immune response to triggers, producing excessive inflammatory chemicals (cytokines) that cause itching, redness, and swelling.
+Immune system dysfunction: Overactive immune response to triggers, producing excessive inflammatory chemicals (cytokines) causing itching, redness, swelling.

 Microbiome imbalance: People with eczema often have overgrowth of Staphylococcus aureus bacteria on skin, which worsens inflammation and increases infection risk.